 Tip 3 - State Of Repair (Or Disrepair)

 This leads us nicely onto the state of repair, or disrepair as the case may be.
-A realistic price and effective marketing will get a tenant through the front door, but they'll be left floundering if they are faced with the likes of broken furniture, peeling wallpaper, missing light bulbs, threaded carpets etc. If a property is not well maintained during the viewing stage what guarantee does that give a viewer that it will be properly maintained during their tenancy?
+A realistic price and effective marketing will get a tenant through the front door, but they'll be left floundering if they are faced with the likes of broken furniture, peeling wallpaper, missing light bulbs, threaded carpets etc. With 360° Virtual Viewings now being the preferred pre-viewing tool for a prospective tenant, never has it been more important to have your property looking its best.
+Furthermore, if a property is not well maintained during the viewing stage what guarantee does that give a viewer that it will be properly maintained during their tenancy?
 The state of repair not only speaks volumes about the property itself but more so about the efficiency and commitment of the landlord.
 Looking at your property through the eyes of a tenant will reveal areas needing attention which you may have unintentionally missed.

 Tip 4 - The 10 Second Rule & The Wow Factor!